 Recently, I’ve had several people ask me about my favorite natural mascaras, so I figured it was time to finally reveal the notes I’ve been keeping in my Gmail drafts (yes, that’s how I roll) and share my ultimate guide to natural mascaras to date.

-This will be an ever-growing post (similar to the ultimate guide to natural sunscreens and the ultimate guide to natural deodorants), so bookmark this baby to see the various natural mascaras I’ve tried, reviewed and repurchased.
+This will be an ever-growing post, so bookmark this baby to see the various natural mascaras I’ve tried, reviewed and repurchased.

 A Note About My Eyes: I’ve said this before, but I have short, stick-straight, half-Asian eyelashes that point straight down.
 My Shu Uemura eyelash curler is my best friend, and I’m after a mascara that can 1) lengthen; 2) thicken; 3) hold a curl; and 4) not smudge on my oily skin.